 The purpose of this website is to highlight potential pitfalls in your writing and encourage good habits.
 Few of the things this tool highlights are hard and fast rules.
 Try to look at the output as a chance to think about your writing choices and see if there are areas for improvement.

-This website is not infallible.
+This website makes mistakes.
 It will miss things and there will be false positives in the results from time to time.
 This is not a replacement for careful editing.
 That said, I do hope this provides useful feedback to you.

 The article 3 shell scripts to improve your writing, or "My Ph.D. advisor rewrote himself in bash." by Matt Might inspired this website.
 I have expanded on it to include other things I thought would be helpful.